Italiansrus.com Your guide to Italy & Italian Culture

 by Cookie Curci

-For nearly a century, the tantalizing recorded voice of the Italian crooner has touched the hearts of music lovers everywhere.
-Modern-day troubadours, Pavarotti and Bocelli carry on this recorded musical tradition, a tradition that began when Enrico Caruso (1873-1921) made his first gramophone recording in Milan, Italy, in 1903.
+Before the CD and YouTube came along, there was recorded music... hard to believe if you are under 30 years of age, but the Italian singer was put on recordings over 100 years ago.
+When Enrico Caruso was recorded on the gramophone in Milan, Italy in 1903.
 The European recording, made by a gramophone/typewriter company, brought the great tenor's voice into thousands of homes.
 Later, he recorded "La Donna e Mobile" on a ten-inch Victor Co. disk and became a household word in America.

 Several years later, a young, Italian kid from Hoboken, NJ, came along and set a new standard for the Italian crooner.
 Francis Albert Sinatra (1915-1998) may have begun as just another Italian singer, but after a career that spanned some 60 years, he holds the crown as the most popular singer of all time.
 He showed us it was possible for a man to sing like an angel and still hold his own in a brawl.
 Sinatra's smooth, almost causal way of turning a phrase, and his own, unique style of interpreting lyrics was greatly imitated by his fellow singers, but never duplicated.
 The Sinatra style was a unique blend of defiant tough-guy and gentle lyricist.
 His W.W.
 II recordings, "I'll Be Seeing You" and "I'll Never Smile Again" topped the charts week after week and spoke to the thousands of young men and women tragically separated by the war.
 Sinatra's music touched the heart of a generation in a way no other singer ever has.